ciiv/lab/nfo-generator/README.md

     tvdbid: 75682

-You can optionaly preset some attributes, that will prevails in all cases:
+In this control file, you can optionaly preset some attributes that will prevails in all cases:

     tvdbid: 75682
     genre: US TV Show
     title: Bones (US)

-Note: This file should be UTF-8 encoded with UNIX lines endings (LF).
+Important: This file should be UTF-8 encoded with UNIX lines endings (LF).

+In some circumstances it may be required to specify the method used for episodes numbering.
+For example, consider this file: `MyTVShow.301.mkv`

+ - By default, the script will parse this as MyTVShow, Season 03, Episode 01
+ - If you'd like to parse it as MyTVShow, Season 01, Episode 301, you will have to specify:
+`numbering: absolute` in your control file.